 “At the local level, we work in ecosystems around our regional communities.
 A lot of the work we have been doing is with threatened species.
 So, for instance, we’ve been working with local government departments, Local Land Services and the NSW Department of Primary Industries to look at the status and change in a whole range of threatened fish species in the region.

-Getting students involved in research
+Students are involved in the research

-“We’re looking at where fish are distributed, and how numbers may be fluctuating.
+“We look at where fish are distributed, and how numbers may be fluctuating.
 And we particularly look at habitat associations with the fish, to understand what certain fish species need to survive and how we can preserve those habitats to help protect their numbers.

 Combining river ecology with human engineering